What is Git HEAD? | The Concept of HEAD in Git - Explained

 Git Refs and Heads

-Before jumping right into our main question, it will be useful to provide some background information on two Git concepts, refs and heads.
+Before jumping right into our main question, it will be useful to provide some background information on two Git concepts, Git refs and Git heads.

-In Git, a ref is a human readable name that references a commit ID.
+In Git, a ref is a human readable name that references a Git commit ID.
 A ref is essentially a pointer to a commit.
-Examples of refs are branch names such as
+Examples of refs are Git branch names such as

 When representing a branch name, a ref such as

 master represents the tip (most recent commit ID) on that branch.
-Refs are stored in a special location in your repository at the path
+Refs are stored in a special hidden location in your Git repository at the path

 In Git, a head is a ref that points to the tip (latest commit) of a branch.
 You can view your repository’s heads in the path